alexriosdev/recipe-vault/README.md

 1. Clone or Fork this repository
 2. Run 'bundle install' on command line
-3. Run 'ruby bin/run.rb' to start
+3. Run 'ruby main.rb' to start

 ## Deliverables
 ### User